BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Introduction

 Universal-saige has been created to standardise the usage of [SAIGE](https://github.com/saigegit/SAIGE) for [BRaVa](https://brava-genetics.github.io/BRaVa/) across a variety of different computing environments.
-In this walkthrough we will demonstrate how to generate gene and variant associations for the BRaVa phenotype HDL Cholesterol on chromosome 11 with a final section on sanity-checking results.
+In this walkthrough we will demonstrate how to generate gene and variant associations for the BRaVa phenotype HDL cholesterol on chromosome 11 with a final section on sanity-checking results.

 ## Support

 If at any point you run into issues or have any questions please create an issue in this (public) repository.
-You can also email `barney.hill@ndph.ox.ac.uk`
+You can also email `barney.hill@ndph.ox.ac.uk` or `duncan.palmer@ndph.ox.ac.uk`.

 ## Requirements